junxit/us-congress-bills-113/metadata.md

 - 2013-10-09 — Passed/agreed to in House: On passage Passed by recorded vote: 252 - 172 (Roll no. 537).(text: CR H6435)
 - 2013-10-09 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2013-10-09 — The previous question was ordered pursuant to the rule. (consideration: CR H6439)
+- 2013-10-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 215.